 The court mainly hears murder and rape trials and since the Competition Act, 2002 also criminal trials under that Act.
 Traditionally, the court sat exclusively in Dublin.
-Since 2004, the court has sat in Limerick, Sligo, Ennis, Cork and Castlebar.
+In recnet years the court has sat in Limerick, Sligo, Ennis, Cork and Castlebar.

 Normally trials are conducted by a single judge sitting with a jury of twelve people but the President of the High Court may direct two or more judges to sit together for the purpose of a particular trial.

 An appeal against conviction or sentence by the Central Criminal Court may be taken to the Court of Appeal.